GabrielLunesu/AdNavi/backend/test-results/qa_test_results-phase-5-2.md

 ## Test 22: Is my ROAS improving or declining?

 **Answer**:
 > Your ROAS was 3.88× last month, which is a solid improvement of 46.8% from 2.64× the month before—so that's definitely a good sign!
-Plus, you're right on par with the workspace average, so you're performing well overall.
+Plus, you're right at the workspace average, so you're performing well compared to others.

 **DSL**:
 ```json